moreheaj/ToolRepo/README.md

 I also could not find a simple way to test UDP easily between two Windows nodes.

+I also wanted limited scope.
+There are open source tools that are highly configurable in the wider scope.
+Those are usually are received with frowns, if not out explicitly forbidden in some policies.

-I wanted something simple, fast and scriptable.
+I wanted something simple, fast deployment and scriptable.
 It did not have to be perfect, but simple is good.

 With that in mind, I worked to create four command line console applications: